July 15, 2019

 Could it be any plainer?
 The Lord Jesus Christ is the only way to come to God.
 God wants to glorify His Son, Jesus.
 We must pray in His name.

-“Praying always with all prayer and supplication in the Spirit, and watching thereunto with all perseverance and supplication for all saints…” Eph.
-6:18
+“Praying always with all prayer and supplication in the Spirit, being watchful to this end with all perseverance and supplication for all the saints…” (Ephesians 6:18).

 Just as you must pray in Jesus’ name, you must pray in the Spirit.
 God has given you the Holy Spirit of grace and supplication.
 Do you have difficulty praying?
 It’s because you’re not Spirit-filled.
 When you are, praise and prayer flow out of you.
 You cannot do it without Him and He will not do it without you.